BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 ** **
 <a name="t2"></a>
-## 1. Vision and Goals Of The Project:
+## 1. Vision and Goals Of The Project

 The overall vision of the ChRIS project is to develop a plugin based on ChRIS platform so that users like developers or administrators are able to do benchmarking on cloud network topologies that include different architectures like x86 and PowerPC.